 1. Shaun Johnson and Blake Green – 16 games (2018): 10 wins, 6 losses (62.5% win)

 Blake Green arrived in 2018 after successful stints at Wigan, Melbourne and Manly, and immediately clicked with Johnson.
 The steady playmaker was the ideal foil for the mercurial talents of Johnson.

 The duo won seven of their first eight games playing together and ultimately piloted the Warriors to their first finals series in seven years.
-After Johnson’s bombshell exit from the club at the end of the year, Green struggled somewhat in the role of senior half in 2019 when paired with rookies Adam Keighran and Chanel Harris-Tavita, and the inconsistent Kodi Nikorima.
+After Johnson’s bombshell exit from the club at the end of the year, Green struggled somewhat in the role of senior half over the next season and a half when paired with rookies Adam Keighran and Chanel Harris-Tavita, and mid-2019 arrival Kodi Nikorima.

 Green’s mid-2020 exit paved the way for the long-awaited CHT-Kodi pairing.